Useful Links

 Funding

-We understand that the cost of therapy or an educational psychology assessment means it is not always accessable to everyone who needs it.
+We understand that the cost of therapy, educational psychology assessment or private tuition means it is not always accessible to everyone who needs it.
 Here are some organisations that may be able to provide some support:

 Max e-Grants from Office Max